Sign in →

 Submission Container/Tube: Amber vial

-Specimen Volume: 1 mL
+Specimen Volume: 1 mL serum

-Collection Instructions: Centrifuge and aliquot serum into light protected plastic vial within 2 hours of collection.
+Collection Instructions: Within 2 hours of collection, centrifuge and aliquot serum into a light protected plastic vial.

 Useful For

-Evaluating persons with intestinal malabsorption of lipids
+Evaluating individuals with intestinal malabsorption of lipids

 Profile Information